yuan-yin-truly/BayesianCART/README.md

 When we think about this problem, we imagine a modeling scheme that can roughly be divided into 2 steps:

-* For a particular gene of interest, we want to sample the “true” TF, i.e. regulating TF as a subset of TFs that bind near the gene.
+* For a target gene, we want to sample the “true” TFs, i.e. regulating TFs as a subset of candidate TFs.
+The candidate TFs would be all TFs that bind near the gene.
 The sampling may have a weight proportional to the binding affinity, so that TFs with high binding affinity are more likely to be sampled.
-Moreover, in simple organism like *E. coli*, there shouldn’t be more than a couple of TFs being “true” TF for a gene.
+Moreover, in simple organism like *E. coli*, there shouldn’t be more than a couple of TFs being “true” TF for a gene, since we do not expect complex regulation in simple organisms.
 * Once we have sampled the “true” TFs, we want to establish a “correlation” between the “true” TFs and the gene.
 In other words, we want something that we can conclude with, say, “when TF A is high and TF B is low, the gene is high; when TF A is low and TF B…”.

 This sounds awfully like an MCMC sampling scheme coupled with a binary tree.
 But at the time we don’t know how to probabilistically represent a tree.
 So, we looked around and found a paper of about my age (I hope) that provided a good starting point for us: